 Dr. Feldman was the winner of the 2013 Global Award for Entrepreneurship Research for her contributions to the study of the geography of innovation and the role of entrepreneurial activity in the formation of regional industry clusters.
-Her dissertation, Geography of Innovation.
-The work examined the spatial distribution of industrial innovation and provided an empirical model of the factors and resources that affected the production of new product innovation.
-This publication is noted to be the first time that the term geography was used to describe spatial phenomenon and is now an accepted lexicon.
-Currently, the geography of innovation is a subject area under the strategy division of the academy of management.
+Her dissertation, Geography of Innovation, examined the spatial distribution of industrial innovation and provided an empirical model of the factors and resources that affected the production of new product innovation.
+This publication is noted to be the first time that the term “geography” was used to describe spatial phenomenon and is now an accepted lexicon.
+Currently, the geography of innovation is a subject area under the strategy division of the Academy of Management.

-Her most recent work is exploring emerging industries, entrepreneurship and the process of regional transformation.
-This was the topic of the edited book, Cluster Genesis: the origins of technology-based economic development.
+Feldman’s early work revealed that universities were necessary, but not sufficient, for technology-based economic development.
+These findings launched a new area of investigation into university technology transfer.
+She has written extensively on the process and mechanics of the commercialization of academic research.
+Feldman’s most recent work explores emerging industries, entrepreneurship and the process of regional transformation – topics covered in the edited book, Cluster Genesis: the origins of technology-based economic development.
 She has written extensively on the early development and growth of biotechnology, as an example of a transformative technology.
-She has recently completed a study of the industrial applications of optical science, which will be published in Economic Geography.
-This work demonstrated typologies of places that were able to sustain industrial optics through a variety of economic development strategies.
+In 2010, she completed a study of the industrial applications of optical science, which demonstrated typologies of places that were able to sustain industrial optics through a variety of economic development strategies.

 Phone: 919 962 0674